 Academic Excellence Scholarship

 One recipient from each local high school is nominated for the Academic Excellence Scholarship.
 The scholarship provides $500 per semester for 4 consecutive semesters as long as the student has a 3.0 CGPA or higher and is enrolled in 12 credit hours for each semester.
 This scholarship is only available for the Fall and Spring semesters.
 To apply for this scholarship, students should contact their high school guidance counselor or contact the Office of the Vice President of Enrollment Management, Student Services, and Marketing at (567) 661-7253.

 College Foundation Scholarships

 The Owens Community College Foundation offers a variety of scholarships through the generosity of businesses and individuals in the community.
-Applications for the 2015-2016 academic year are now available and are due February 16, 2015.
+Applications for the 2015-2016 academic year are no longer being accepted.
 Scholarship award notification begins in May and will continue until all awards have been made.
 Students will only be contacted if they are selected as a Foundation Scholarship recipient.
+Applications for the 2016-2017 academic year will be available in September 2015.
 For more information on Foundation Scholarships, contact the Foundation Office at (567) 661-7603 or 1-800-GO-OWENS, ext.
 7603.

 Click here for College Foundation Scholarships details and the scholarship application.

 Owens Athletic Scholarships